orbitmines/library/phases/Project Index.md

 3. [Low-level systems]()
 4. [Universal Version Control](#universal-version-control)
 5. [Other Libraries, Collections, ..., Platforms](#other-libraries-collections--platforms)

-- [ ] Whole project makes it necessary to get the practical low-level systems in this too.
-	- [ ] Lookup existing projects in that space, decompilers, interfaces for binary analysis etc..
-	- [ ] BIOS..

 ---

 ### This is a current list of the projects I found so far related to this project - and possibly some to apply the beast to: